 So let’s take a look at these authors below’s views and definition of entrepreneur.

-1. Brocklaw (1987) view entrepreneur as a man behind entrepreneurial activities or innovate a project, provide funds, acquires land or business premises, employ labour, provide equipment (machine) and raw material, as well as plan and co-ordinates production and products distribution of the new firm.
+1. Brocklaw (1987) view entrepreneur as a man behind entrepreneurial activities or innovate a project, provide funds, acquires land or business premises, employ labor, provide equipment (machine) and raw material, as well as plan and co-ordinates production and products distribution of the new firm.

-He further argues, entrepreneur is dedicated to making the business successful and is willing to risk money and reputation to make an idea work.
+He further argues, an entrepreneur is dedicated to making the business successful and is willing to risk money and reputation to make an idea work.

-3. Olson (1987) an entrepreneur is a risk taking innovative person who establishes and manages a business for the purpose of profits and growths.
+3. Olson (1987) an entrepreneur is a risk-taking innovative person who establishes and manages a business for the purpose of profits and growths.

-4. Oche and oteikwu (2011) clearly state the meaning of entrepreneur, as an individual who conceives business idea, evaluate the idea as well as organizes both human resources and material resources to run the business enterprise.
+4. Oche and oteikwu (2011) clearly state the meaning of entrepreneur, as an individual who conceives a business idea, evaluate the idea as well as organizes both human resources and material resources to run the business enterprise.

 He is an innovative person, a path-breaker and a pacesetter of economic and industrial growth.

 8. Oshagbemi (1983) view the meaning of entrepreneur as an originator of profitable ideas.
-The entrepreneur is fiscally characterized by such unique features as direction, supervision, control and risk taking.
+The entrepreneur is fiscally characterized by such unique features as direction, supervision, control, and risk-taking.

 It is the entrepreneur’s affinity for risk which distinguishes him from the manager.